koibots8230/Newbie-Orientation/exercises/Loops.md

 # Java Loops Overview

-Topics covered:
-1. How to write for loops in java
-2. How to write while loops in java
+## Lesson

-## While Loops
+### While Loops
-A while loop is a loop that repeats as long as a certain condition is met.
+A while loop is a loop that repeats *while* a boolean is true.
 The following is an example of a while loop being used to count from 0 to 9:
 ```java
 public class Main {
     public static void main(String[] args) {